Jomon-J/PRODIGY_FS_01/README.md

 # Prodigy Infotech Internship - Task 1

+## Project Overview
-This is a simple full-stack application where I have successfully implemented login and authentication using sessions.<br>
+- This is a simple full-stack application demonstrating login and authentication functionality.

+## Authentication Mechanism
+- Successfully implemented login and authentication using sessions for secure user access.

+## Integration
-The project showcases the integration of front-end and back-end components, with a functional user interface and secure data handling.
+- Seamless integration of front-end and back-end components to ensure a cohesive application flow.

+## User Interface
+- Functional and user-friendly interface that enhances the user experience.

+## Data Security
+- Ensures secure handling of user data during the authentication process.